humanilog/dev-setup/README.md

     docker-compose up

+## Install extra modules/addons

+Load the code of the module into ./addons

+There must be a __init__.py and __manifest__.py file in the addon folder.
+Otherwise the addon will not be found by Odoo.

+In Odoo in Developer Mode the Apps List must be updated.
+Then the new addon is visible in Odoo.

+## If you need to access the docker container:

-Now you can see the running instance of the Odoo and Postgres instance by typing:
+You can see the running instance of Odoo and Postgres docker containers by typing:

     docker ps